taichi-ishitani/rggen/README.md

 # RgGen

-RgGen is a code generation tool for SoC designers.
+RgGen is a code generator tool for SoC/IP/FPGA/RTL engineers.
-It will automatically generate source code for control registers in a SoC design, e.g. RTL, UVM RAL model, C header file, from its register map document.
+It will automatically generate source code for control/status registers, e.g. RTL, UVM RAL model, C header file, from its register map document.
 Also RgGen is customizable so you can build your specific generate tool.

 ## Ruby